Welcome to Nepal

 Weary trekkers

-I am feeling quite down today... as tomorrow is the anniversary of Sam's death... one of the main reasons for me being on this trip.
+I am feeling introspective today.
+Tomorrow is the anniversary of Sam's death (our first grandson).
+His passing is one of the main reasons for me being on this trip.
 I cannot believe it is a year since my family were going through those horrendous few days.

 It was nice therefore to have the company of an extra companion for most of the day - a very friendly dog.
-Joining us at Namche, he walks virtually all the way with us to Lukla.
+He joined the group at Namche and walked virtually all the way to Lukla.
 He did not appear to be a stray, as his coat was in superb condition.
-He sits down with me at most of the rest stops while I fuss him and feed him titbits.
-As we approach Lukla, he seems to know this is his limit and he turns back to make the journey home, wherever that was.
+He sits with me at most of the rest stops while I fuss him and feed him titbits.
+As we approach Lukla, he seems to know this is his limit and turns back to make the journey home, wherever that was.
 He was a nice interlude to my otherwise dark thoughts.

 Welcome companion